 Your former employee might be an owner of various teams in Microsoft Teams.
 If left without an owner, teams become orphaned, which complicates team collaboration.

-If an active team has no owner, team members can’t add new users, create channels, and configure apps, thus impeding the collaboration process.
+If an active team has no owner, team members can’t add new users, create channels, and configure apps, therefore impeding the collaboration process.

 Here are a few steps you can take to prevent this from happening: